tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">
-  <span style="font-family: &amp;amp; font-size: 8pt; mso-no-proof: yes;">Then I turned on “Optimized for Ad Hoc Workload” and watched the total number of plans decrease along with the total amount of space depleat.<span style="mso-spacerun: yes;">  </span>I kept monitoring during this time as well using SQL Monitor and the only thing that I noticed was the Buffer Free Pages dropped from 1.7 million to .7 million during this 4 hours I spent watching this server.</span>
+  <span style="font-family: &amp;amp; font-size: 8pt; mso-no-proof: yes;">Then I turned on "Optimized for Ad Hoc Workload" and watched the total number of plans decrease along with the total amount of space depleat.<span style="mso-spacerun: yes;">  </span>I kept monitoring during this time as well using SQL Monitor and the only thing that I noticed was the Buffer Free Pages dropped from 1.7 million to .7 million during this 4 hours I spent watching this server.</span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">